Recursive projection-aggregation decoding of Reed-Muller codes: A high-level description of the new algorithms

-Here we recap (a version of) the list decoding procedure proposed by Chase \cite{Chase72} and a code concatenation method that can further decrease the decoding error probability.
+Here we recap (a version of) the list decoding procedure proposed by Chase \cite{Chase72} that can further decrease the decoding error probability.
 Suppose that we have a unique decoding algorithm \texttt{decodeC} for some code $\cC$ over some binary-input memoryless channel $W:\{0,1\}\to\cW$.
 Without loss of generality, assume that \texttt{decodeC} is based on the LLR vector of the channel output, where the LLR of an output symbol $x\in\cW$ is defined as

 Clearly, if $|\LLR(x)|$ is small, then $x$ is a noisy symbol, and if $|\LLR(x)|$ is large, then $x$ is relatively noiseless.

 The list decoding procedure works as follows.
 Suppose that $y=(y_1,y_2,\dots,y_n)$ is the output vector when we send a codeword of $\cC$ over the channel $W$.
 We first sort $|\LLR(y_i)|,i\in[n]$ from small to large.
 Without loss of generality, let us assume that $|\LLR(y_1)|,|\LLR(y_2)|,|\LLR(y_3)|$ are the three smallest components in the LLR vector, meaning that $y_1,y_2$ and $y_3$ are the three most noisy symbols in the channel outputs (we take three arbitrarily).
 Next we enumerate all the possible cases of the first three bits of the codeword $c=(c_1,c_2,\dots,c_n)$: The first three bits $(c_1,c_2,c_3)$ can be any vector in $\mathbb{F}_2^3$, so there are 8 cases in total, and for each case we change the value of $\LLR(y_1),\LLR(y_2),\LLR(y_3)$ according to the values of $c_1,c_2,c_3$.
 More precisely, we set $\LLR(y_i)=(-1)^{c_i} L_{\max}$ for $i=1,2,3$, where $L_{\max}$ is some large real number.
 In practice, we can choose $L_{\max}:=\max(|\LLR(y_i)|,i\in[n])$ or $L_{\max}:=2\max(|\LLR(y_i)|,i\in[n])$.
 For each of these 8 cases, we use \texttt{decodeC} to obtain a decoded codeword, and we denote them as $\hat{c}^{(1)},\hat{c}^{(2)},\dots,\hat{c}^{(8)}$.
 Finally, we calculate the posterior probability of $W^n(y|\hat{c}^{(i)}), 1\le i\le 8$, and choose the largest one as the final decoding result, namely, we perform a maximal likelihood decoding among the 8 candidates in the list.